austinesmith/cdk-and-vuejs-in-s3/README.md

 ..* In the '*/cdk-and-vuejs-in-s3/demo-cdk' directory run 'cdk destroy' ..* The destroy command will automatically reverse all changes made to the AWS account by the deploy command ..* CloudFormation templates define how resources are provisioned within the AWS account, but they are stored in a stack data structure until they are explicitly removed
-..* This makes it easy for AWS to remove resources that were created by the CDK application in a LIFO (last in, first out) fashion
+..* This makes it easy for AWS to remove resources that were created by the CDK application in a LIFO (last in, first out) order

 # Project Takeaways